Do I have to be a LMT to take this class?

 Is barefoot massage right for me?

 Barefoot massage is not for everyone.
-Below are a few things to consider when deciding if ashiatsu will be a good fit for you and your practice:
+Below are a few things to consider when deciding if this modality will be a good fit for you and your practice:

 - If your client base is mostly deep tissue work, barefoot massage will probably be a good fit!
 If most of your clients prefer light, hands-on work, you may want to reconsider.